Pickering Zoning By-law Review

 We currently have a restriction on overnight parking, and keeping streets clear after a snow storm until the plows go through, where is this covered in the new proposed Zoning document ?

-David from Pickering asked about 1 year ago
+David from Pickering asked almost 2 years ago

 The Zoning By-law does not speak to on-street parking, cycling lanes, or sidewalks.
 Zoning By-laws are passed by Council for prohibiting the use of land, except for such purposes as may be set out in the by-law within the municipality or within any defined area next to any defined highway or part of a highway.